igorcruz91/igor_portfolio/Project 5 QSVM/readme.md

-# Project 5: Quantum Support Vector Machine (QSVM) for Classification Problem
+# Project: Quantum Support Vector Machine (QSVM) for Classification Problem

 This projects goal is to implement a QSVM model for binary classification and predict labels accurately, and later compare its performance with the KNN algorithm.
 QSVM is a quantum version of the Support Vector Machine (SVM), a classical machine learning algorithm.